Heavy Equipment Transport System: M1070 and M1000

-Previous Heavy Equipment Transports
+Previous heavy equipment transports

-M25 Tank Transporter
+M25 tank transporter

-The M25 Tank Transporter was a heavy tank transporter and tank recovery vehicle used in World War II and beyond by the US Army.
+The M25 tank transporter was a heavy tank transporter and tank recovery vehicle used in World War II and beyond by the US Army.
 Nicknamed the Dragon Wagon, the M25 was composed of a 6×6 armored tractor (M26) and 40-ton trailer (M15).

-M746/M747 - M911/M747
+M746/M747 – M911/M747

 Prior to 1993, the U.S. Army employed the Commercial Heavy Equipment Transporter (C-HET), which consisted of either the M746 or the M911 truck tractor and the M747 semitrailer.